frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 17 - Count all paths function using Memoization.*{: class="legend"}

-The function `int countPathsMemoization(int m, int n, std::vector<std::vector<int>>& dp)` counts all possible paths in an $m \times n$ matrix using dynamic programming with memoization.
+The function `int countPathsMemoization(int m, int n, std::vector<std::vector<int>>& dp)` counts all possible paths in an $m \times n$ matrix using Dynamic Programming with memoization.
 The `dp` matrix serves as a cache, storing and reusing intermediate results to avoid redundant calculations.

 Upon invocation, the function first checks if the current position is in the first row (`m == 1`) or first column (`n == 1`).
 If so, it returns $1$, as there is only one way to reach such cells.
 Next, it checks the `dp[m-1][n-1]` cell.
 If the value is not $-1$ (the initial value indicating "not yet calculated"), it signifies that the result for this position has already been memoized and is immediately returned.